Social Solidarity, Mechanical Solidarity, Collective Solidarity

 Solidarity which comes from likeness is at its maximum when the collective conscience

-?t the moment when this solidarity exercises its force, our personality vanishes... for we
+when this solidarity exercises its force, our personality vanishes... for we are no longer

 The social molecules which can be coherent in this way can act together only in the